 This beautiful concept of God-given freedom makes the life we cherish in America possible.

-Craig Johnson, aka Brother Craig, is a news and political analyst, commentator and talk radio host of The REALLY, Real, Deal with Brother Craig the Hatchet Man, on Virginia’s WNTW 820AM and 97.7FM, stream at www.820theanswer.com.
-Brother Craig is also founder and president of The First Amendment, Inc.
+Craig Johnson, aka Reverend Craig, is a news and political analyst, commentator and talk radio host of The REALLY, Real, Deal with Reverend Craig the Hatchet Man, on Virginia’s WNTW 820AM and 97.7FM, stream at www.820theanswer.com.
+Reverend Craig is also founder and president of The First Amendment, Inc.